Station (Australian agriculture)

-In Australia and New Zealand, a station is a large landholding used for producing livestock, predominantly cattle or sheep, that needs an extensive range of grazing land.
+In Australia, New Caledonia and New Zealand, a station is a large landholding used for producing livestock, predominantly cattle or sheep, that needs an extensive range of grazing land.
 The owner of a station is called a pastoralist or a grazier, corresponding to the North American term "rancher".

 Originally station referred to the homestead – the owner's house and associated outbuildings of a pastoral property, but it now generally refers to the whole holding.
 Stations in Australia are on Crown land pastoral leases, and may also be known more specifically as sheep stations or cattle stations, as most are stock-specific, dependent upon the region and rainfall.

 If they are very large, they may also have a subsidiary homestead, known as an outstation.

 Sizes

 Aerial views of Oulnina Park Station at Manna Hill, South Australia.

 Sheep and cattle stations can be thousands of square kilometres in area, with the nearest neighbour being hundreds of kilometres away.
 Anna Creek Station in South Australia is the world's largest working cattle station.
 It is roughly 24000 km2; much larger than the runner-up, Clifton Hills, another South Australian cattle station spanning 17000 km2; and substantially larger than America's biggest ranch (King Ranch), which is only 3339 km2.
 King Ranch is approximately 13% of the size of Anna Creek Station.